Contents

 11. Sauti Za Busara ( Sound of Wisdom )

-Sauti za Busara (Sound of Wisdom) is of one the best Music festivals in Africa.
+Sauti za Busara (Sound of Wisdom) is one of the best Music festivals in Africa.
+This event takes place every year in February in Stone Town.

 Sauti za Busara presents the music heritage of East African artists.
+You will experience a range of music genres, including hip hop, taarab, jazz, reggae, and art.

-Sauti za Busara, accompanied by exhibitions and live performances.
+This festival attracts thousands of people from around the world, featuring Sauti za Busara, accompanied by exhibitions and live performances.

 This will offer you a well-rounded cultural experience in Tanzania.